Calebdee/CS6350-HW1/README.md

-# This is a machine learning library developed by Caleb Johnson for CS5350/6350 in University of Utah
+# This is a machine learning library developed by Caleb Johnson

 ### To run the decision tree algorithm, you can use the run.sh script in the DecisionTree directory.
 The decision tree class has the follows methods to be used.
 ### Decision Tree